meshery/meshery/docs/pages/project/contributing/meshery-windows.md

 - nodejs (for npm): [https://phoenixnap.com/kb/install-node-js-npm-on-windows](https://phoenixnap.com/kb/install-node-js-npm-on-windows)
 - go: [https://go.dev/doc/install](https://go.dev/doc/install)

+## Using Hyper-V to install a linux VM

+Here is a link to install linux VM using Hyper-V: [https://wiki.ubuntu.com/Hyper-V](https://wiki.ubuntu.com/Hyper-V)

 ### Git Bash
 Git Bash is a terminal emulator which provides git command line experience.
 This will make working with git easier.
 You can download it from here: [https://git-scm.com/downloads](https://git-scm.com/downloads)